ShouyeLiu/SBayesOmics/README.md

 specified genotype and gene–SNP configurations.
 Saving these together makes it possible to evaluate downstream software against the same simulated dataset.

-This README documents the simulation workflow under development.
-Examples use 1KG or pseudo genotypes.
-The simulation interface and data distribution are being finalized; this release candidate and the current GitHub release are not yet interchangeable.
-Downstream model fitting belongs to the BayesOmics workflow and is outside the scope of this guide.

 ## Simulation workflow